-Supervised clinical experience in the practical application of techniques and procedures covered in all previous PTHA courses.
-Assisting physical therapists in treatment of patients in a variety of clinical settings.
+Supervised clinical immersion into the practical application of techniques and procedures covered in all previous PTHA courses.
+The student clinician will assist the physical therapist in treatment of patients in a variety of clinical settings.

 PTHA 164 Pediatrics and Gerontology